Newly Diagnosed with Diabetes? Get your free diabetes beginner's guide, available in English and Spanish.

 Create a CGM-free blood sugar management plan

-While for some people living with diabetes, taking a break from a CGM is terrifying, for others, it offers release from the daily reminder that you live with a chronic illness.
+For some people living with diabetes, taking a break from a CGM is terrifying.
+For others, it offers release from the daily reminder that you live with a chronic illness.
 When managing diabetes, taking a break from something usually means taking on something else.
 Enjoy the break from your CGM without neglecting the need for continuous self-care.

 If you plan to take a break from your CGM, ensure that your CGM-free blood sugar management plan is locked down.
 Here are some steps you should take: